Machine Learning

 Difference between Machine Learning and Human Learning

-• Unlink Machine Learning requires extensive data preparation process (generaing huge cost as well) to feed the data into a specific machine learning algorithm, Human brain does not (almost not) require this kind of process.
-Of course, Human learning also requires some effort for data search (like googling the document or searching video) but this is uncomparavely small effort comparing to all those data preparation listed in WhatTheyDo page.
+• Data Preparation Effort: Unlink Machine Learning requires extensive data preparation process (generating huge cost as well) to feed the data into a specific machine learning algorithm, human brain does not (almost not) require this kind of process.
+Of course, Human learning also requires some effort for data search (like googling the document or searching video), but this is incomparably small effort comparing to all those data preparation listed in WhatTheyDo.
+For machines, the process involves cleaning, labeling, and structuring vast amounts of data, often requiring significant computational resources and human oversight, while humans can intuitively gather and process information from their surroundings with minimal preprocessing, relying on natural curiosity and observation.

-• Human Brain can learn things with much less number of training data than Machine Learning.
-Most of machine learning algorithm would require huge set of training data (a few thousands for simple classification and it may require several hundreds thousands or millions training data set), but human brain would require much less number of training data.
-You may learn a new things to a certain (meaningful) level just by watching several tens of video or blog posts.
+• Data Efficiency: Human Brain can learn things with much less number of training data than Machine Learning.
+Most of machine learning algorithm would require huge set of training data (a few thousands or millions of training data set), but human brain would require much less number of training data.
+You may learn a new thing to a certain (meaningful) level just by watching several tens of video or blog posts.
 If we can revolutionize machine learning algorithm so that I can learn to the level of human brain with such a few training data, it can be a great breakthrough.
+This efficiency stems from the human brain’s ability to generalize from sparse examples, draw on prior knowledge, and make intuitive leaps, whereas machines often need vast datasets to achieve comparable understanding, highlighting a key area for potential advancement in AI.

-• One of the main advantage of machine learning would be that Machine Learning algorithm gets never tired or lose attention to each and every training input.
+• Attention and Fatigue: One of the main advantage of machine learning would be that Machine Learning algorithm gets never tired or lose attention to each and every training input.
 But think of the situation where you have to watch a long video or watch several video/read the several document back to back.
-It would be hard for you to main the same level of attention throughout all the training process.
+It would be hard for you to maintain the same level of attention throughout all the training process.
+Machines, on the other hand, can process endless streams of data without fatigue, maintaining consistent performance regardless of the volume or duration of input, while humans naturally experience mental fatigue, distraction, or loss of focus, which can affect learning efficiency over time.